HPLC-revolution/w515ble-py/README.md

 ### Running the GUI

-To launch the graphical user interface, run the following script:
+To launch the example graphical user interface provided in this package, run the following script:

 ```python
 import tkinter as tk